Learn how water pollution can affect your home water and health.

 Among the symptoms found in people who have consumed high levels of nitrates or nitrites are decreased blood pressure, increased heart rate, headaches, abdominal cramps, and vomiting.

 Fortunately, there are steps you can take to ensure your home water is safe and healthy for you and your family.
-A multi-stage filtration system with reverse osmosis (RO), such as the Puronics® MicroMax™ series, removes many harmful molecules from water, including chemicals, PFAs, ions and metals, protozoa, bacteria, and some viruses.
+A multi-stage filtration system with reverse osmosis (RO), such as the Puronics® MicroMax™ series, reduces many harmful molecules from water, including chemicals, PFAs, ions and metals, protozoa, bacteria, and some viruses.

 We also offer several Puronics® whole-home models that can meet your specific needs.
 Be sure to get your water tested if you are concerned about your water quality.
 Aqualite offers free residential water testing for both municipal water and well water.
 It is quick, costs nothing, and will help you make sure your home water is safe for your whole family.
 Contact us today!